ODM2/ODM2/doc/ODM2Docs/core_taxonomicclassifiers.md

 **TaxonomicClassifiers** provide a way to classify Results according to terms from a formal taxonomy.
 It provides an additional dimension to Results, enabling users to assign both a name for the Variable that was measured and a taxonomic term that qualifies the Variable name.
 Examples include:

 * Specification of the taxonomic name of a species for which a presence/absence or count observation has been made.
-* Specification of the taxonomic name of a mineral for which a percent coposition observation has been made on a sample.
+* Specification of the taxonomic name of a mineral for which a percent composition observation has been made on a sample.
 * Specification of the taxonomic name for a soil type on which an observation has been made.

-The use of TaxonomicClassifiers avoids the repetition and complexity of overloading Variable names with with taxonomic terms.
-For example, if an investigator was observing the number of fish for multiple species within a given stretch of river, a lengthy list of Variable names would be needed (especially if the same observation were made over many stretches of river in different parts of the world).
-A Variable name would be required for each fish species that might be observed:
+The use of TaxonomicClassifiers avoids the repetition and complexity of overloading Variable names with taxonomic terms.
+For example, if an investigator was observing the number of fish for multiple species within a given stretch of river, a lengthy list of VariableNames would be needed (especially if the same observation were made over many stretches of river in different parts of the world).
+A VariableName would be required for each fish species that might be observed.
+For example:

 * Count of Oncorhynchus mykiss
 * Count of Salmo trutta